 Ceahlau, rising to a grand 1,907 meters is the tallest peak in northeastern Romania.
 So of course that's the one we climbed.

 Early Sunday morning, we piled into the van, packed our suitcases and various "necessities" around us and took off for a little Baptist church in Bacau, the technical reason for our trip.
-The padding on the pews didn't do much, but on the bright side, it was the second time I'd heard the sermon, so I understood it pretty well. :P

 After church, one of the members escorted us to his place of work for lunch: Betania, a foundation that works with handicapped children.
 It was delightful to step inside and be instantly greeted by some familiar faces in the form of none other than Tom and Jerry!